wikindx/wikindx/trunk/components/plugins/backupmysql/README.txt

 1. Relicencing under CC-BY-NC-SA 4.0 terms.

 v1.5 ~ 2019
-1. Adaptation for Wikindx 5.9.1.
+1. Adaptation for WIKINDX 5.9.1.

 v1.4 ~ 10th Decemper 2018
-1. Dump only wikindx tables if the database is shared with an other software
+1. Dump only WIKINDX tables if the database is shared with an other software
 2. Support of PostgreSQL and SQLite database engines removed (not supported by the core)

 v1.3